apowers313/atom/README.md

     * Pushes the currently installed packages to the device with `android-serial`.
 (The `android-serial` can be found by running `adb devices`).
 If the environment variable `ANDROID_SERIAL` is set, the `android-serial` command line option is not required.
 * `atom manifest-template`
     * Create a boilerplate YAML manifest file with good default values for creating a new package

+## Creating a package

+Of course, none of this is going to be useful without packages to install.
+If you would like to contribute a package to the community here are the steps to doing it:

+1. Type `atom create-template <package-name>`.
+This will create a new folder with sample template files.
+2. Edit `package-name/+MANIFEST`.
+This is the metadata for your package.
+See [pkg-create](https://www.freebsd.org/cgi/man.cgi?query=pkg-create&sektion=8) for information about the manifest.
+3. Edit `package-name/+DESC`.
+This is the description of your package.
+4. Edit `package-name/Makefile`.
+These are the instructions to build your package using [GNU Make](https://www.gnu.org/software/make/manual/make.html).
+5. Type `make` in your package's directory.
+6. [Create an issue on GitHub](https://github.com/apowers313/atom/issues) with your package attached.
+(The submission process will be a bit different in the future.)

 ## Roadmap